One command runs an opinionated Ubuntu bootstrap with explicit section logs, fail-fast behavior, and idempotent reruns that converge machine state.

 Installs terminal essentials and builds/upgrades `curl` and `axel` from source when local versions are behind.

-Configures official apt repos, installs editor packages, and applies curated extensions/settings (Cursor setup is included when `--cursor` is passed).
+Configures official apt repos, installs editor packages, and applies curated extensions/settings for VS Code and Cursor.

 Applies privacy/power/dock defaults, hides selected desktop launchers, and sets a curated wallpaper for a clean workspace.